Merck/ReactiveDynamics.jl/readme.md

 We demonstrate how to fit unknown part of dynamics to empirical data.

-We use `@register` to define a simple linear function within the scope of module `DyVE`; parameters of the function will be then optimized for.
+We use `@register` to define a simple linear function within the scope of module `ReactionDynamics`; parameters of the function will be then optimized for.
 Note that `function_to_learn` can be generally replaced with a neural network (Flux chain), etc.

 ```julia
 ## some embedded function (neural network, etc.)